JackMinn/C-Engine/README.md

 The constant buffers in the shaders are layed out in a way that is performant, with a per application/per frame/per draw and $globals cbuffers each with a different frequency of updating based on their data.

-NOTE:
-This currently does not boot from the .exe, it loads and immediately closes.
-It only boots when executed through visual studio.
-I will soon look into this, but I didnt realize until recently and havent had time.

 ![My image](Engine1.png)